scloud19/SECipedia/apache/apache_security_tips.md

     Potential Help
       suEXEC
         Provides users of httpd the ability to run CGI and SSI programs under user IDs that are different from the user ID of the web server (i.e., the "apache" user).
+          Ex: This can dramatically reduce security holes because all user initiated CGI and SSI programs run as the web server.
+By locking down an SSI/CGI program to a unique user, we can give much more granular permissions.

         https://httpd.apache.org/docs/2.4/suexec.html

         CAUTION:  The configs aren't the most intuitive.
 If you make a small mistake, the security consequences can be catastrophic.

       When turning on SSI, don't turn on this feature for *.htm or *.html Not only for security but also for performance.
         Any file extension that is SSI-enabled has to be parsed (line-by-line) from httpd.